mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Windows/How-Tos/Joomla/index.md

 ![MAMP](/en/MAMP-Windows/How-Tos/Joomla/MyWebsiteLink.png)

 The "admin" is the administrator for this Joomla site.
+You can use a different username for the administrator.

 ![MAMP](/en/MAMP-Windows/How-Tos/Joomla/JoomlaWizard1.png)